Donald Heflin

 Donald L. Heflin (born 1958) is an American diplomat who served as the United States Ambassador to Cape Verde from 2015 to 2018.

+Early life and education

+Heflin was born in Leesburg, Virginia and grew up in Huntsville, attending S. R. Butler High School.
+He attended Birmingham-Southern College, graduating with a degree in political science and religion in 1980, before going on to law school at the University of Alabama, graduating from there in 1983.

 Career

 Heflin joined the Foreign Service in 1987 and was first posted to Lima, Peru and then, in 1990, to Madras, India.
 In 1992, Heflin was moved to be deputy principal officer in Hermosillo, Mexico and the next year, in his first African posting, he was assigned to the embassy in Lusaka, Zambia as consul.

 Heflin was recalled to Washington in 1995 as desk officer for Rwanda and Burundi and two years later to be the coordination division officer in the Bureau of Consular Affairs.